spack/spack-tutorial/tutorial_configuration.rst

-The ``modules`` field of the compiler was originally designed to support older Cray systems, but can be useful on any system that has compilers that are only useable when a particular module is loaded.
+The ``modules`` field of the compiler was originally designed to support older Cray systems, but can be useful on any system that has compilers that are only usable when a particular module is loaded.
 Any modules in the ``modules`` field of the compiler configuration will be loaded as part of the build environment for packages using that
 compiler: